 It almost feels strange reviewing the camera capabilities on a tablet device.
 Coming from traditional photography, a tablet is the equivalent of holding up a picture frame to take stills or video which can seem weird at first, but in the right scenarios can be a fantastic tool.
-As camera kit goes, you’re not suddenly going to have all the luxuries of a DSLR, but you will have enough quality for everyday use.
+As camera kits go, you’re not suddenly going to have all the luxuries of a DSLR, but you will have enough quality for everyday use in the Apple iPad Pro 11.

 As its still a social faux pas to be the one person holding up a tablet to capture footage at any social event, the tablet will probably be used for more generic purposes.
 This is how we are evaluating the latest iPad, rather than trying to cut it alongside the latest smart phones or even compact cameras.